xdobry/rdfglance/Readme.md

 ## Known Problems

 - Some RDF files can not be read.
 You will see the error messages in the std output.
 It seems that the used oxrdf parser is quite sensitive.
-- If loading big rdf files the gui may freeze for a while.
-There is no separate worker thread for it
+- For WASM (Web) the loading big rdf files the gui may freeze for a while.
+Mulithread processing is not support for WASM
 - The is no limitations to shown size of elements in visual graph.
-If you have more than 10000 Elements the ui may be not very responsible
+If you have more than 10000 Elements the ui may be not very responsible.
-- If your computer has no GPU support the application can be quite slow, esspecially in browser
+- If your computer has no GPU support the application can be quite slow, esspecially in browser.

 I still hope that the application can be useful for others.
 Maybe I will improve it later if I feel like it again.